Hayley Richbart

 There are proven successes.
 Between January 2016 and June 2017, the federally-funded Family Case Management Program offered free legal and support services to asylum seekers and resulted in a more than 99 percent compliance rate with check ins with ICE and court appearances.
 It cost only $38 per person per day, a dramatic cost savings over detention, which costs an average of $134 per person per day.
 Former President Trump ended the program early in his term.

-As a case manager with Jewish Family Service in Kent, Washington, I’ve seen the long-term benefits firsthand.
+As a case manager with Jewish Family Service of Seattle, I’ve seen the long-term benefits firsthand.
 One of my early-career clients was a young woman named Aisha (I’ve given her a pseudonym to protect her privacy) who fled violent religious persecution in her native Ethiopia.
 When I first met her, she was traumatized and living in a shelter.
 She had no idea how to move her asylum case forward and terrified about what her future held.

 We helped connect Aisha with a trauma specialist and an attorney who helped her with the complicated paperwork related to her asylum case.
 We also taught her about the process of ICE check-ins and court proceedings so she could navigate these important appointments successfully on her own.
 When she eventually received work authorization — which typically takes a year or more—we helped her gain steady employment at a local factory and move out of the shelter system.
 Aisha joined a local church and returned to school to study nursing.
 Today she is thriving.
 Eight months after submitting her application the government granted her asylum.